Wilbur Wood: Injury, later years (1976–78)

 Wood had a 5–5 record through June 4, 1978, but he won his next five decisions to raise his record to 10–5, despite posting a 4.42 ERA over that span.
 On June 8, he allowed one run and struck out five in 7 2/3 innings to earn the victory in a 2–1 win over the Twins.
 He threw a complete game on July 13, allowing just one run in a 6–1 victory over the Yankees.
-However, from July 18 through August 10, he lost five straight decisions, posting a 9.51 ERA.
+However, from July 18 through August 10, he lost five consecutive decisions, posting a 9.51 ERA.
 After his August 10 start, Wood was removed from the starting rotation in favor of prospect Ross Baumgarten, making his major league debut.
 Wood made just one further appearance all season, pitching two scoreless innings to finish a 6–3 loss to the Royals on August 22.
 Placed on waivers in late August, Wood was claimed by Pittsburgh and Milwaukee, the latter of which worked out a trade for him.
 However, Wood vetoed the deal, wanting to test free agency instead.
 In 28 games (27 starts), he had a 10–10 record, a 5.20 ERA, 69 strikeouts, 74 walks, and 187 hits allowed in 168 innings pitched.

 After the 1978 season, he became a free agent but attracted "curiously little commotion in the marketplace," which the New York Times News Service speculated might have been due to collusion between the owners.
 Wood's 5.20 ERA had been the worst among pitchers who threw enough innings to qualify for the AL ERA title in 1978.
 When he went unselected in a February 1979 draft for unsigned free agents, he decided to retire.
 "I just couldn’t do what I could do before I got hurt.
 That took the fun out of it," he explained.
 Of his time with the White Sox, Wood said, "Those are the years that I had the most fun and that I’ll remember."